MistyCommunity/Documentation/src/content/coding/using-local-skills/architecture.md

 # {{title}}

+When you write a local skill, your code runs internally on Misty and takes advantage of Misty’s capabilities as a standalone “edge” computing device.
+Local skills can also interact with external data and use non-Misty API calls to cloud services, etc.

-**Important!** Misty has supported remote skills for some time.
-Local skills are a pre-release, “alpha” technology and are subject to frequent change.
-Any local skills you create for Misty may need updates before release to reflect these changes in the local skill architecture and implementation.
+**IMPORTANT!
+Local skills are a pre-release, “alpha” technology and are subject to frequent change.** Any local skills you create for Misty may need updates before release to reflect ongoing development of the local skill architecture and implementation.
+Local skills will be publicly available at the time when Misty II ships.

-**Note:** Because the language currently used for local skills is JavaScript, but because local skills do not run in a browser, it’s likely that local skill development will differ from standard browser-based JavaScript development.
-We don't yet know all this ways this might be the case, so we encourage you to let us know if you find issues and limitations with this implementation.

-## Local Skill Architecture

-The following outline can help guide you through the local skill documentation for Misty.

-* **Command Syntax.** Local skill and remote skill commands share much of the same functionality, but they are called differently, and local skills sometimes use additional parameters.
+You can read this architecture section to understand the details of how to write local skills.
+However, you can also simply start right in with the [local skill tutorials](../tutorials) and just skim the following list to get an idea of what you might want to read about later:

+* **Command Syntax.** The local skill command syntax differs slightly from that of remote skill commands.
 * **Data Handling: Events and Callbacks.** Both stored and live data from the robot are made available to a local skill via callback functions.
   * “Get” Data Callbacks
   * Sensor Event Callbacks
   * Timed or Triggered Event Callbacks
 * **Data Handling: Variables.** There are two ways to store persistent data with local skills: as a global variable or as “set” data.
-* **Command Type Reference.** There are several command types available to local skills, and there are some usage differences among them.
+* **Command Type Reference.** There are several command types available to local skills, with some usage differences among them.
   * Action Commands
   * Get Commands
   * Event Commands
   * Helper Commands
   * Skill Management Commands
-* **File Structure & Code Architecture.** This topic discusses the two required file types for a local skill: a “meta” JSON file and a “code” JavaScript file.
+* **File Structure & Code Architecture.** There are two required file types for a local skill: a “meta” JSON file and a “code” JavaScript file.
-  * Meta File
-  * Code File
-* **Sending an External Request.** The  `misty.SendExternalRequest()` command allows your local skill to use data from the Internet.
 * **Loading & Running a Local Skill.** There are currently two options for how you load and run skills.
 * **Starting & Stopping a Local Skill.** Currently, local skills running on Misty I must be triggered to start/stop from an external request.
-* **Using the Local Skill extension for Visual Studio Code.** We provide a simple extension to help when developing local skills.

 ## Command Syntax

-You may have already used Misty’s REST API if you’ve created a remote skill for her.
-When writing a local skill, you use similar JavaScript commands (with a few additions), however the syntax differs.

-In a local skill, the syntax for using a commands is:
+In a local skill, the syntax for using a command is:

 ```JavaScript
 misty.<COMMAND>(parameters);